+Risk

-The method used to calculate overall exposure of the Compartment is the commitment calculation method.
+ManagementThe method used to calculate overall exposure of the Compartment is the commitment calculation

+method.

-This Compartment is intended for investors seeking capital growth through exposure to the financial industry using stock markets and who are prepared to bear the risks inherent to such investment.
+Profile of typical investor in the Compartment This Compartment is intended for investors seeking capital growth through exposure to the financial industry using stock markets and who are prepared to bear the risks inherent to such investment.
 The recommended minimum investment horizon for the Compartment is more than 5 years.
 The amount considered reasonable to invest in the Compartment depends on each investor's individual situation.
 Any calculation of this amount must take into account their personal assets and financial projects as well as their level of risk aversion.
 It is also strongly recommended that investors diversify their investments sufficiently so that they are not solely exposed to the risks of this Compartment.

-The Compartment is exposed to the following risks which are more fully explained in the General Section under 6.
-"Risk Warnings":
+Compartment's Specific Risk Factors The Compartment is exposed to the following risks which are more fully explained in the General Section under 6.
+"Risk Warnings": Equity risk Counterparty risk Currency Risk Risk inherent to sectoral concentration Risk inherent to discretionary to discretionary management Risk inherent to commitment on future contracts Interest rate risk Credit risk Operational risk Risks relating to the use of SFTs (counterparty risk, operational risk, liquidity risk, legal risk, custody risk)

-- Equity risk

-- · Counterparty risk

-- Currency Risk

-- · Risk inherent to sectoral concentration

-- · Risk inherent to discretionary to discretionary management

-- Risk inherent to commitment on future contracts

-- Interest rate risk

-- Credit risk

-- · Operational risk

-- Risks relating to the use of SFTs (counterparty risk, operational risk, liquidity risk, legal risk, custody risk)

-СН ARACTERIS TICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial and subsequent subscription С EUR Accumulation All investors 1 Share R R EUR Accumulati Accumulation All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 1 Share М CHF Accumulation All investors wishing to have full and systematic hedging against currency risk 1 Share ВС USD Accumulation All investors wishing to have full and systematic hedging against currency risk 1 Share Z CHF Accumulation UCIT, investment funds and accounts managed by Axiom and the staff of Axiom 1 Share Valuation n Day Every Busi exchanges the exception of days on which the Paris or the London stock Cut-off 12.00 p.m. on the Business Day preceding the relevant Valuation Day Subscript Redempt Day ion and ion Settlement 3 Business Days following t he Valuation Day Minimum subscripti initial ion amount Shares in EUR: 1,000 € Shares in USD: 1,000 \$ Shares in CHF: 1,000 CHF Initial Sub Period & oscription Launch Date unched through merger by absorption of the date that will be defined by circular resolu
+CHARACTERISTICS OF THE SHARES

+Share Classes ISIN Currency Type of Shares

+С LU1876459212 EUR All investors

+R LU1876459303 EUR All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 1 Share

+М LU1876459485 CHF Accumulation All investors wishing to have full and

+BC LU1876459568 USD systematic hedging against currency risk

+E LU2249462792 GBP

+I LU2249462958 EUR All investors 1 000 000 €

+J LU2249462875 EUR All investors 1 Share

+Z LU1876459642 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1 Share

+Valuation Day Every Business Day

+Cut-off Time 12.00 p.m. of the relevant Valuation Day

+Subscription and Redemption Settlement Day 3 Business [ Days following th e Valuation Day